New York Restoration Project (NYRP) believes that access to

 cell phone discounts, and paid time off including standard family

-Interested individuals are encouraged to send a cover letter and
+Interested individuals should send a cover letter and

 resume by email to firstname.lastname@example.org.
 NYRP is an equal